Although a prohibited steps order is often utilised to stop a parent from taking a child abroad, it can be used for a wide range of different reasons.

 As always, it is important to seek legal advice for your individual circumstances.

-Our expert family law solicitors can help you with a range of legal issues relating to prohibited steps orders, including:
+Our expert family law solicitors can help you with a range of legal issues, including:

 For more information call our divorce solicitors on 0845 862 5001 or email email@example.com.